aomlomics/tourmaline/README.md

 * Denoise amplicon data using Deblur or DADA2 to generate ASV feature tables (BIOM).
 * Use paired-end mode (DADA2 only) if sequence and amplicon lengths permit.

-Perform quality control and add to QC summary (Step 6) before proceeding.
+Perform quality control of output tables and representative sequences.
+Manually evaluate output files to determine subsampling (rarefaction) depth, decide if denoising parameters need to be changed, or if output need to be filtered.
+QC results will also go into the QC report later.

 * Summarize tables and representative sequences (ASVs).
-* Use table summary to determine appropriate rarefaction depth.
+* Manually view table summary to determine appropriate rarefaction depth.
-* Use representative sequences summary to determine length distribution of sequences.
+* Manually view representative sequences summary to determine length distribution of sequences.

 ### Step 3: Representative sequence curation